 - Know their teachers and get involved as you can with the school.
 They live in that environment for hours each day.

-- Occasionally and with their knowledge, read their texts and check out SnapChat.
+- Occasionally and with their knowledge, read their texts and check out their social media.
 There is going to be some normal ranting going on about mothers being mean or dads being hopeless.
 That’s normal.
 But look for shaming or manipulating around issues of privacy, sex or drugs.